 As well as putting a duty on the council to maintain roads and footpaths, the Highways Act also gives reasons that can be used in our defence against claims.
 Your claim will be considered on the basis of the Act, existing legislation and case law.

-We would recommend that you have repairs to your vehicle carried out straight away as, as stated above, there is no guarantee that your claim will be paid.
+We recommend that you have repairs to your vehicle carried out straight away as there is no guarantee that your claim will be paid.

-‘Reasonable action’ in relation to highways maintenance requires the council to inspect the highway on a regular basis, and repair defects over an accepted tolerance.
-These repairs should be undertaken within reasonable time, once we are made aware of a defect either via inspection or when notified by members of public, Police, motoring organisations etc.
+‘Reasonable action’ in relation to highways maintenance requires the council to inspect the highway regularly and repair defects over an accepted tolerance.
+Repairs should be undertaken within a reasonable time, once we are made aware of a defect either via inspection or when notified by members of public, police, motoring organisations etc.

-If you feel that we have failed in our duty and you have suffered a personal injury or damage to your property as a result of this failure please use the attached link to complete an online claim form.
+If you feel that we have failed in our duty and you have suffered a personal injury or damage to your property as a result of this failure complete the New potential claim form.

 Please ensure that you provide all the information requested on the form as your claim will be rejected and returned if any information is missing.
-It is a requirement in law to provide a specific time, date and location of incident so please ensure you enclose full details of these on your claim form.
+It is a requirement in law to provide:

 You are entitled to seek independent legal advice at any time in relation to your claim and your local Citizens Advice Bureau will be able to provide this free of charge.